GPSS load configuration file for a RabbitMQ data source (version 2).

 FILTER: <filter_string>

-The filter to apply to the RabbitMQ input messages before GPSS loads the data into VMware Greenplum.
+The filter to apply to the RabbitMQ input messages before GPSS loads the data into Tanzu Greenplum.
 If the filter evaluates to true, GPSS loads the message.
 If the filter evaluates to false, the message is dropped. filter_string must be a valid SQL conditional expression and may reference one or more DATA column names.

 ENCODING: <char_set>

 The source data encoding.
 You can specify an encoding character set when the source data is of the csv, custom, delimited, or json format.
-GPSS supports the character sets identified in Character Set Support in the VMware Greenplum documentation.
+GPSS supports the character sets identified in Character Set Support in the Tanzu Greenplum documentation.

 ERROR_LIMIT: { <num_errors> | <percentage_errors> }

 The error threshold, specified as either an absolute number or a percentage. gpsscli load exits when this limit is reached.
 The default ERROR_LIMIT is zero; GPSS deactivates error logging and stops the load operation when it encounters the first error.
-Due to a limitation of the VMware Greenplum external table framework, GPSS does not accept ERROR_LIMIT: 1.
+Due to a limitation of the Tanzu Greenplum external table framework, GPSS does not accept ERROR_LIMIT: 1.

 RABBITMQ:OUTPUT: Options